gateway4labs/lms_moodle/README.md

 * `per-page`: The number of courses per page on each response.
 Integer
 * `courses`: An array of `Courses` objects.
-Each course object will have an `id` which is the ID of the course in the Moodle database, and a `name` which is the name of the course in the Moodle DB.
+Each course object will have an `id` which is the ID of the course in the Moodle database, and a `name` which is the short name of the course in the Moodle DB.

 Here is an example of a response: